robbieawest/eno/README.md

 # eno
 game engine WIP written in odin

-Focuses on providing a simple and relatively powerful game engine interface for programmers to interact with.
+This game engine has been developed primarily for learning purposes.
+Writing this semi-large project (~15K lines) has made much clear to me, including the common and open problems in game engine design.
-Attempts to be interactive and extensible in every stage.
+The engine focuses on providing a simple and relatively powerful game engine interface for programmers to interact with, and it attempts to be interactive and extensible in every stage.

 ## Renderer output examples